Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenConnection.md

  ![Connections](../../Assets/Screenshots/Payments/Settings/Settings.png "[Connections]")

- 1. Click the Adyen connection you want to edit in the list of connections.
+ 1. Click the Adyen&trade; connection you want to edit in the list of connections.
    The *Edit connection* view is displayed.
 By default, the *Credentials* tab is selected.

     ![Edit Adyen settings](../../Assets/Screenshots/Adyen/Integration/EditCredentials.png "[Edit Adyen credentials]")